 The SCIRB may elect, at its discretion, to continue making recommendations for possible funding of proposals beyond what is available for the funding mechanism and the RFA.
-These applications will be given the status "Approved but not funded."
-"Approved but not funded" applications may be funded should additional funds become available.
+These applications will be given the status "Approved but not funded due to limited resources."
+"Approved but not funded due to limited resources" applications may be funded should additional funds become available.